EMU circulation planning for Silesian Railways: case study and a quantum approach: Model

 Optionally, the constraint in Eq.~\eqref{eq:drivers_particular} can be encoded in a similar way using additional slack variables.

-Using the QUBO encoding, the overhead in the number of variables (compared with the ILP scaling in Eq.~\eqref{eq::ilp_scaling}) is entirely due to the slack variables, since all ILP decision variables are already binary:
+Using the QUBO encoding, the overhead in the number of terms (compared with the ILP scaling in Eq.~\eqref{eq::ilp_scaling}) is entirely due to the slack variables, since all ILP decision variables are already binary:

 Denoting total number of EMUs as $\# EMUs$, $|T|$ as number of trains, and $|D|$ as number of stations - the number of slack variables can be bounded from above by $2 N$ (where $N = \max_{v,d} N(v,d) \leq \# EMUs$ is the number of rolling stock in depots) from Eq.~\eqref{eq::qubo_depot} and $\# crew \cdot \{t_1, t_2, t_3, t_4, \ldots\}$ from Eq.~\eqref{eq:drivers_qubo}, and $ |T| \cdot |D|$ from Eq.~\eqref{eq::continuity} namely: